-Personal Injury Lawyer Ann Sheeley has practiced personal injury law since 1988 and has handles thousands of injury lawsuits.
+Personal Injury Lawyer Ann Sheeley has practiced personal injury law since 1988 and has handled thousands of injury lawsuits.
 In court and in settlement negotiations, she will be your advocate, standing up for your rights and interests at all times.
 Whether you have been injured due to a car accident, a motorcycle accident, a slip-and-fall or another act of negligence, you can depend on Attorney Sheeley for strong and skillful advocacy in your lawsuit.

 Personal Injury FAQs

 Q. Is it worth hiring a personal injury attorney?

 A. Deciding whether to hire a personal injury lawyer is a very important decision, and the answer depends on several factors.
 There are certain types of accidents and injuries that almost always require an attorney.
 For example, if you suffered serious or permanently disabling injuries due to someone else’s negligence, whether it be from a car, truck, motorcycle, bicycle or pedestrian accident, a slip and fall, an animal attack or a medical procedure gone wrong, it is critical you hire an attorney.